spring-projects/spring-data-gemfire/README.md

 # Getting Help

-Read the main project [website](http://www.springsource.org/spring-gemfire) and the [User Guide](http://static.springsource.org/spring-gemfire/docs/current/reference/html/).
+Read the main project [website](http://projects.spring.io/spring-data-gemfire/) and the [User Guide](http://docs.spring.io/spring-data-gemfire/docs/current/reference/html/).
-Look at the source code and the [JavaDocs](http://static.springsource.org/spring-gemfire/docs/current/api/).
+Look at the source code and the [JavaDocs](http://docs.spring.io/spring-data-gemfire/docs/current/api/).
-For more detailed questions, use the [forum](http://forum.springsource.org/forumdisplay.php?f=80).
+For more detailed questions, visit [StackOverflow](https://stackoverflow.com/questions/tagged/spring-data-gemfire).
-If you are new to Spring as well as to Spring Data GemFire, look for information about [Spring projects](http://www.springsource.org/projects).
+If you are new to Spring as well as to Spring Data GemFire, look for information about [Spring projects](http://spring.io/projects).

 Quick Start
 -----------